SagarThomas24/Gilhari10_KafkaStreamingService/javasrc/README.md

 ## Step 2: Define a Declarative Object Relational Mapping (ORM) Specification and Gilhari Configuration

-1. In the `config/` directory, create a file named `gilhari_streaming_example.jdx` as shown.
+1. In the `config/` directory, create a file named `gilhari10_hr_MySQL.jdx` as shown.
 2. Add the database's JDBC driver (e.g., MySQL's) as a .jar file to `config/`.
 3. Add a file `classnames_map_example.js` to `config/` to map "Employees" to the defined `Employee` container class.
 Repeat the same for the other  class.
-4. Add a file `gilhari_service.config` to `javasrc/` and fill in the required fields.
+4. Add a file `gilhari10_hr_mysql_service.config` to `javasrc/` and fill in the required fields.
 Refer to the Gilhari documentation for more information on the .config file and its fields.

 ## Step 3: Create a Dockerfile, Build and Run the Container